Atmosphere of Earth: Mesosphere

 Just below the mesopause, the air is so cold that even the very scarce water vapor at this altitude can condense into polar-mesospheric noctilucent clouds of ice particles.
 These are the highest clouds in the atmosphere and may be visible to the naked eye if sunlight reflects off them about an hour or two after sunset or similarly before sunrise.
 They are most readily visible when the Sun is around 4 to 16 degrees below the horizon.

 Lightning-induced discharges known as transient luminous events (TLEs) occasionally form in the mesosphere above tropospheric thunderclouds.
-The mesosphere is also the layer where most meteors burn up upon atmospheric entrance.
+The mesosphere is also the layer where most meteors and satellites burn up upon atmospheric entrance.
 It is too high above Earth to be accessible to jet-powered aircraft and balloons, and too low to permit orbital spacecraft.
 The mesosphere is mainly accessed by sounding rockets and rocket-powered aircraft.